Time to talk about the place where we spend most of our time: the BEDROOM.

-So if you are currently moving in a new place, consider arranging the bedrooms in the back of the house where the activities are minimal.
+So if you are currently moving into a new place, consider arranging the bedrooms in the back of the house where the activities are minimal.

 But being the “darker” side of the house doesn’t mean you have to keep your bedroom dark.
 Instead, natural light should be able to shed into the room to bring freshness and enhance the energy level.

 If there’s not enough light in your room, try to use curtains that are light-colored like pink or pearl.
 It will supplement the lack of natural light.

 The color of the curtains in the picture down below just falls into the right place:

 In ancient Chinese Feng Shui theory, kitchens contain rage and disturbance.
 So if possible, the bedroom should not be near the kitchen or it may bring anger to you or your relationship.

 Bedroom Fengshui #2: the bed

 In Feng Shui, the quality of beds largely decides the overall energy level of the bedroom.